vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 !!! note

   The two methods are incompatible.
-It is recommended to use only one method at a cluster.
+It is recommended to use only one method in a cluster.

 ## Manage services with script